teone/profile/INSTRUCTIONS.md

 The application structure is scaffholded using (Yeoman)[http://yeoman.io/] and the (generator-angular)[https://github.com/yeoman/generator-angular].

---As I would like to try out new stuff in this project I would also give a try to a semantic css framework, (Semantic-UI)[http://semantic-ui.com/]--
+~~As I would like to try out new stuff in this project I would also give a try to a semantic css framework, (Semantic-UI)[http://semantic-ui.com/]~~

 After reading some more about Semantic-UI, I prefer to swith to a pure Scss framework, so I decided to give a try to Bourbon [http://bourbon.io/], used toghete with Neat and Bitter.
 I choose not to use Refills as it require jQuery and I would like to avoid using it in this project.